-The apostle Paul, as well as other NT writers, frequently used terms to which their readers could quickly and easily relate.
+As we continue to view the Portraits of a Faithful Teacher which Paul so vividly describes for us, we have moved from the portrait of a Steward to that of a Soldier.
+We now come to verse five and are introduced to the portrait of an Athlete.
+The apostle Paul, as well as other NT writers, frequently used terms which their readers could quickly and easily relate to.
 Not only is that a useful tool in writing, it remains an excellent tool for teaching.
 Word pictures, or metaphors, are especially priceless when describing the Christian life.
 Various agricultural terms, governmental terms, military terms, and athletic terms are used in the NT to describe different aspects of the Christian life.
-The ones we will focus on in our study will be the athletic terms.
+Obviously, the one we will focus on tonight is that of the athlete.